OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     npm run build
     ```

-5. Next you'll start the local web server, which runs in Node.js.
+5.  you'll start the local web server, which runs in Node.js.
 You can try out the custom function add-in in Excel for Windows, or Excel online.

 # [Excel for Windows](#tab/excel-windows)